JuanQuenga/paymore-chrome/README.md

 ## Overview

 The Paymore Chrome Extension is a browser extension built with WXT (Web Extension Toolkit) and React.
 It provides tools for Shopify, price checking, and other e-commerce assistance specifically tailored for Paymore's operations.
-The extension includes a powerful CMDK command palette, popup interfaces, content scripts for interacting with web pages (e.g., POS inventory), background scripts, and side panels.
+The extension includes a powerful CMDK command palette, popup interfaces, content scripts for interacting with web pages, background scripts, and side panels.

 Key features: